UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/README.md

 The scenarios available, team sizes and assessment criteria will be released closer to the time. -->

 ## Contact
+If you have any questions, please contact:

 - Vijay Pawar: v.pawar AT ucl.ac.uk
 - Mickey Li: mickey.li AT ucl.ac.uk
 - Guohao Wang: guohao.wang AT ucl.ac.uk
 - Shreevanth Gopalakrishnan: shreevanth.gopalakrishnan AT ucl.ac.uk

+For technical issues with the associated repositories, please raise a GitHub issue.
+This helps us collectively track, resolve and share solutions.
+As everyone's setup will be slightly different, it is encouraged that we all help each other and share your insights.